DoviniJ/GxEprsDummy/README.md

 1 768448 snp_512562034 G A A N ADD 7916 0.223183550514231 0.11595 1.92486 0.0542468 .
 1 779322 snp_54040617 A G G N ADD 7916 0.0978342643483546 0.111966 0.873763 0.382247 .
 ```
 B_out.trd.sum - This contains GWAS summary statistics of all additive SNP effects, when the outcome is binary.
-V1 to V14 denotes the following columns in order.
+V1 to V14 denote the following columns in order.
 Note that all .sum files follow the same structure.
 * chromosome
 * base pair position
 * SNP ID